 Tommy John Surgery, named after major league baseball pitcher Tommy John who received the surgery at the peak of his career, is a highly successful treatment option for damaged (stretching, fraying, or torn) ulnar collateral ligament, or UCL.
 If you’re experiencing problems with your UCL that are impacting your ability to perform at the highest level possible, you might be a strong candidate for Tommy John Surgery.
 To learn more, contact Kristofer J. Jones, MD, in the Los Angeles area today.
+While located in Westwood, we are proud to serve surrounding areas such as Santa Monica, Brentwood, Century City, Culver City, Downtown, and Sherman Oaks.

 During Tommy John Surgery, a healthy tendon taken from another area of your body or a cadaver replaces the damaged ulnar collateral ligament, which runs along the inside of the elbow.